aristanetworks/openfdk/README.md

 *deploying* professional-quality FPGA applications (but does not necessarily make writing FPGA code easier).

-The intention the FDK is twofold -- to provide:
+The intention of the FDK is twofold -- to provide:

 * the information required by developers to build applications, including: the information about hardware required by FPGA engineers to build FPGA configs; API details for interfacing with Arista's software platform (EOS).
 * libraries, examples, documents, IP cores, build systems, and any other material that will ease development.